Integrated feral pig control

 All uneaten and unused bait and poisoned carcasses must be disposed of as per the Directions for the Use of 1080 Pest Animal Bait Products in Victoria.
 1080 baiting programs should not be implemented where they pose a risk of killing non-target species.

 Free-feeding can be conducted with unpoisoned grains or commercially available shelf stable baits.
-Free-feed baits can be laid in a trail, cluster-bait stations or in specially constructed bait stations.
+Free-feed baits can be laid in cluster-bait piles or in specially constructed bait stations depending on the bait being used.

 Once feral pigs begin taking trail baits they should be reduced to cluster-bait stations to ensure bait is presented across the smallest possible area.

 Due to natural wariness, feral pigs may sometimes fail to take baits.
-Should feral pigs fail to take bait, whether free-feed or poisoned, post-pone the baiting program.
+Should feral pigs fail to take bait, postpone the baiting program until conditions are better suited for baiting (when alternate feed is scarce).

 Poison bait should be laid at the same location as free-feeding occurred.
-If using bait stations, initially use free feeds to allow time for feral pigs to learn how to access the bait.
+If using bait stations, initially use free feeds to allow time for feral pigs to learn how to access the bait inside the bait station — this is critical.
 Once the feral pigs are familiar with the bait stations, replace the free-feeds with the poisoned baits.

 Exclusion fencing is a non-lethal way of protecting high-value areas from feral pigs however it is expensive and not practical at a large scale.
 Fences must be strong enough to exclude robust animals like feral pigs.